 What Is Plein Air Painting?

 You may have heard others refer to painting en plein air, which is sometimes pronounced “plain” and sometimes pronounced “plen.”
-The phrase “plein air” comes from the French word for “outside.”
+The phrase comes from the French word for “outside.”
 But enough about pronunciations — what is plein air painting?

 Simply put: Plein air painting is the same as painting outside.
 Thousands of artists have begun this practice by taking their supplies into cities and urban areas to reflect the hustle and bustle of people in their daily lives, as well as to the mountains, streams, forests, and deserts to capture the magnificence of nature on canvas.
-“I’ve been involved in the arts for more than 20 years, and one of the most exciting phenomena to happen in that time has been the explosion of interest in plein air painting,” says Kelly Kane, editor of PleinAir Magazine.
+“I’ve been involved in the arts for more than 20 years, and one of the most exciting phenomena to happen in that time has been the explosion of interest painting outdoors,” says Kelly Kane, editor of PleinAir Magazine.
 Now, you, too, can be a part of this movement.

 Why Plein Air Painting?